-Budgeted cost: £20,000
+Budgeted cost: £15,000

 Activity Evidence that supports this approach Challenge numbers addressed Counselling The Sutton Trust: school funding and Pupil Premium NFER: what are the most effective ways to support disadvantaged pupils 'achievement.
-4 Specialist training and workshops for young people The Sutton Trust: school funding and Pupil Premium NFER: what are the most effective ways to support disadvantaged pupils 2,4 Equipment and uniform 'achievement.
-The Sutton Trust: school funding and Pupil Premium NFER: what are the most effective ways to support disadvantaged pupils 'achievement.
-2 Extended day provision The Sutton Trust: school funding and Pupil Premium 1,2,3,4,5
+4 Specialist training and workshops for young people The Sutton Trust: school funding and Pupil Premium NFER: what are the most effective ways to support disadvantaged pupils 'achievement.
+2,4 Equipment and uniform The Sutton Trust: school funding and Pupil Premium NFER: what are the most effective ways to support disadvantaged pupils 'achievement.
+2 Extended day provision The Sutton Trust: school 1,2,3,4,5 funding and Pupil Premium NFER: what are the most effective ways to support disadvantaged pupils 'achievement.